Loneliness

 Physical effects

 Our mind and body are inseparable from each other - meaning how we’re feeling emotionally has effects on our physical health too.
-More research is needed into the physical effects of loneliness, but one study has shown it can be as bad for our health as smoking 15 cigarettes a day.

 Other studies have found that loneliness may also be linked to: